 About

 My name is James Hood.
 I graduated from the University of Arizona with a BS in Computer Engineering and minors in Computer Science and Math.
 I worked as a software developer for IBM, working on enterprise disk storage servers for the first 6 years of my career.
 In 2009, I was hired at Amazon and am now a Principal Software Engineer.
-I worked in AWS for 3 years, then switched to Amazon fulfillment software for the next 5 years before returning to AWS to help forward the serverless movement, building and launching the AWS Serverless Application Repository, working on AWS SAM, and helping open source a realworld serverless application example to help others learn serverless best practices.
-I’m now contributing to the future of infrastructure as code as a member of the AWS CloudFormation team.
+I’ve worked on a variety of teams, mostly in AWS (AWS Mechanical Turk, AWS Serverless, AWS CloudFormation) but with a 5-year stint in Retail fulfillment software in the middle.

-Working in Amazon’s culture of highly autonomous, 2-pizza teams for the last decade, I have gained a lot of experience helping to form strong team cultures and avoid common pitfalls in software development.
+Working in Amazon’s culture of highly autonomous 2-pizza teams, I have gained a lot of experience helping to form strong team cultures and avoid common pitfalls in software development.
 I maintain a blog on Amazon’s internal network and have given several talks that I can’t share publicly.
-However a lot of the content of my blogs and talks are not Amazon-specific, so I’m maintaining this external blog to share my thoughts on software development with the wider community.
+However a lot of the content of my blogs and talks are not Amazon-specific, so I’m maintaining this external blog to share my thoughts with the wider community.

 In my free time I enjoy reading, being outdoors with my wife and two daughters, running, and playing/watching ice hockey.